 - In Kaspall, the Veritarc follows its victims at a slow, relentless stroll, accompanied by the tap! tap! tap! of its gnarled walking stick.

 - Viole from Tower of God uses this trope in the fight against Horyang, Akraptor, and Wangnan.

 - Lampshaded in Red vs. Blue Season 9, Episode 15: "The Sarcophagus" by Washington, when he and Carolina are slowly approached by an Insurrectionist ODST with flame-painted armor and a visor painted to look like a shark's mouth.

-is with this guy?"
+Washington: What the fuck is with this guy?

-- Avatar The Last Airbender: At one point during Season 2, Azula pummels Aang into near-unconsciousness on top of The Drill and then ominously marches towards him while she readies a fire attack to presumably finish him off.
+- Avatar: The Last Airbender: At one point during Season 2, Azula pummels Aang into near-unconsciousness on top of The Drill and then ominously marches towards him while she readies a fire attack to presumably finish him off.

 - Similarly, in the finale, Ozai confidently strolls towards Aang after breaking through the protective shell he had created, only to discover that he has accidentally unblocked Aang's Seventh Chakra, allowing him to enter the Avatar State.
 Asskicking ensues.

 - Courage the Cowardly Dog.
 The titular villain, Katz, will do this before challenging Courage to "a little sport before dying".

 - There's a brief moment of this in the Danny Phantom episode "Kindred Spirits".
 Danny and Dani have just destroyed Vlad's perfect Danny clone, severely pissing him off.
 He starts moving towards the pair before getting interrupted.
 Since Vlad's powers include projectile energy blasts, it gives the impression that he was really planning to hurt them once he got his hands on them.

 - In ReBoot, Megabyte does some of these during a fight with Matrix.